robertchase/meander/examples/README.md

 ##### why would you do this?

 One use case for multiple ports is to isolate `internal` and `external` access to the server.
-If all service-to-service endpoints are defined on an `internal` port, and all public-internet endpoints are defined on a `public` port, then traffic routing at the infrastructure layer is simplified&mdash;if internet traffic can't reach the `internal` port, then none of the "private" endpoints are available for compromise.
+If all service-to-service endpoints are defined on an `internal` port, and all public endpoints are defined on a `external` (public-facing) port, then traffic routing at the infrastructure layer is simplified&mdash;if internet traffic can't reach the `internal` port, then none of the "private" endpoints are exposed to potentially bad actors on the outside.